-Chard stalk hummus is a traditional Lebanese dish that resembles baba ghanoush in flavor and texture.
+Chard Stalk Hummus is a traditional Lebanese dish that resembles baba ghanoush in flavor and texture.
 This recipe uses chard stalks instead of chickpeas to make a rustic dip for raw vegetables and pita.
 You end up with a lighter texture, but all the same flavors as traditional hummus.
 You can even change the color of the hummus by using different colored Swiss chard stalks.

 This Chard Stalk Hummus is another amazing recipe from The CSA Cookbook by Linda Ly.
 Be sure to try out the kale stem pesto that’s on the blog to also use up veggie parts that usually end up in the compost.